 Stop Multitasking!
 3 Tips to Help You Focus on the Big Picture.
+Outsourcing expertise is money well spent when it gets you to concentrate on the things a founder should.

 Let's say you're one of those people who can talk on the phone while typing an email, sipping a cappuccino and brainstorming ideas for a new product.
 You're used to dividing your attention among several tasks.
 But is multitasking the best choice when you're the owner of a budding startup?